3. Share a lesson you learned that still sticks with you to this day.

 Now it’s your turn!

 Choose a prompt, post it on your blog, and come back to add your name to the link list below.
 Be sure to sign up with the actual post URL and not just your basic blog URL (click on the title of your post for that URL).
 For good comment karma try to comment on the three blogs above your name!!

-3.)
-Write a post inspired by the word: bra
+4. Write a blog post inspired by the word: fair

 5. Share an interesting email exchange you had with someone lately.

 6. List 10 people, places, or things you’d like to give a timeout to.